vipinlalcm/dynamic_inventory/README.md

 =======

     This is a sample playbook with Dynamic inventory list in ansible.
 Which reads the group and host variables from inventory.yml and generate ansible compatible inventory config file.
-It fetchs "itek" password from siptrack and creates host variables with itek user and its password.
+It fetchs user password from password management and creates host variables with  users and its password.

 Description
 ============

-    In this very simple ansible playbook, we are simply installing some packages in all monitorscout staging servers.
+    In this very simple ansible playbook, we are simply installing some packages in all staging monitor servers.

 How to run
 ===========